LibrariesHacked/librarieshacked.github.io/_posts/2019-10-27-public-libraries-data-strategy.md

 ---
 title: A public library data strategy
-description: Steps to create a strategy for national data in public libraries
+excerpt: Steps to create a strategy for national data in public libraries
 categories:
     - National data
 published: true